 If you have taken the GRE within the last five years Educational Testing Service (ETS) will send a copy of your scores directly to Rush.
 If you have taken the GRE more than five years ago and have the original score report, you may submit a copy directly to Rush.
 The College of Nursing will also accept GRE scores from any point in time, as long as an official report of the score can be obtained.
 The College of Nursing will also accept an official school document that contains GRE scores.

-While we do not require any experience to apply to the PMHNP program we highly recommend that you either already work in a clinical psychiatric setting or plan to begin working in one when you start the program.
+Applicants must have a minimum of six months nursing experience by the application deadline.
+We highly recommend that you either already work in a clinical psychiatric setting or plan to begin working in one when you start the program.

 The TOEFL (Test of English as a Foreign Language) is required for applicants who are non-native speakers of English.
 This requirement may be waived if the applicant has completed a minimum of three years of higher education AND received their baccalaureate degree in the United States.
 Foreign transcripts must have a course-by-course review by ECE, WES or COGFNS translation services.

 Three professional letters of recommendation are required from faculty and/or work supervisors with at least one letter from a current or recent employer.
 Relationship of recommenders to you must be in a supervisory capacity who can evaluate your ability to be successful in graduate school and as an APRN.
 Co-workers, colleagues, subordinates or friends are not acceptable recommenders.